 - Hourly-Only Vehicles.
 A limited number of Zipcars are only available for hourly use (at the same hourly rate as other Zipcars).
 These are designed for short trips, such as grocery runs, and can’t be reserved for longer than a full day.
 The Zipcar app indicates which cars are available for this purpose.

 Zipcar is often more affordable than its competition.
 Though prices vary slightly by location, a typical weekday reservation costs between $7 and $10 per hour, or between $60 and $90 per day.
 With base fees, per-mile, and per-minute charges, Uber and Lyft are more expensive than Zipcar for trips of any length.

 Zipcar has a much wider selection of vehicles than most neighborhood carsharing services, including SUVs and hatchbacks.
 Local carsharing services, such as Minneapolis-St. Paul’s Hourcar, are often nonprofits that place a premium on efficiency – specializing in Prius hatchbacks and gas-powered subcompacts – and thus choose not to offer larger vehicles.

 Zipcar’s selection of vehicles with hand controls makes it friendly for members who can’t drive a regular car.
 This is a vital accessibility feature that isn’t common elsewhere in the carsharing space.

 4. The App Functions as an Extra Pair of Keys

 Zipcar’s app functions as a second set of car keys.
 If you’re logged into the app, you can unlock the vehicle from anywhere without returning to it – and you can leave the keys in the car without worrying about locking them in.
-By contrast, Car2Go requires you to take the keys out of the car and lock it if you stop during a trip.
-If you forget, you may be hit with a $100 fine.

 5. More Widely Available Than Other Carsharing Options